dib-lab/dibsi/index.md

 The cost for each workshop should be about $500 for room & board (if you're not local), and a $500 workshop fee, depending on the workshop.

-## Where are the details?
+## Details

-### Two-week zero-entry sequence analysis workshop for biologists!
+### Two-week sequence analysis workshop for biologists!

 Please see [the ANGUS workshop](angus.html), which will run from June 26 to July 8th.

+* Hands-on training in using the UNIX command line to analyze your sequencing data.
+* Zero-entry - *no experience* required!
 * Summer sequencing camp - meet and talk science with great people!
-* No experience required!
-* Hands-on training in using the UNIX command line to analyze your sequencing data.
 * Now in its eighth year!

 ### Instructor training!